Antoine Winfield Sr.

-Antoine Duane Winfield Sr. (born June 24, 1977) is an American former professional football player who was a cornerback for 14 seasons in the National Football League (NFL).
-He played college football for the Ohio State Buckeyes, earning consensus All-American honors and winning the Jim Thorpe Award.
-He was selected by the Buffalo Bills in the first round of the 1999 NFL draft and played five seasons for the Bills and nine seasons for the Minnesota Vikings.
-He was a three-time Pro Bowl selection as a member of the Vikings.
+Antoine Duane Winfield Sr. (born June 24, 1977) is an American former professional football cornerback who played in the National Football League (NFL) for 14 seasons, primarily with the Minnesota Vikings.
+Winfield played college football for the Ohio State Buckeyes, receiving the Jim Thorpe Award, Jack Tatum Trophy, and Unanimous All-American honors in 1998.
+He was selected in the first round of the 1999 NFL draft by the Buffalo Bills, where he played his first five seasons.
+Winfield spent the remainder of his career with the Vikings, earning three consecutive Pro Bowl selections.
+He was named among the 50 Greatest Vikings in 2010.

 Early life

 Winfield was born in Akron, Ohio.
 He attended Garfield High School in his hometown of Akron.

 College career

 Winfield received an athletic scholarship to attend Ohio State University, where he played for the Ohio State Buckeyes football team from 1995 to 1998.
 As a senior in 1998, he was a consensus first-team All-American, and won the Jim Thorpe Award as the nation's top defensive back.